Poet Details

 September 17, 1939 - September 3, 2010

-Awards and Other Honors: A few of Peggy's awards include: The Museum of Haiku Literature Award (4 times); The Haiku Calendar Contest, winners and runners-up (1999-2009); First Place, The World Haiku Festival 2000 Poetry Competition; The Heron's Nest Readers' Choice Award (2000); The Heron's Nest Poet of the Year Award (2001); Honorable Mention, The Harold G. Henderson Memorial Contest (Haiku Society of America,1980, 1986); Commended, Mildred Kanterman Merit Book Award (Haiku Society of America, 2003); Grand Prize [with Paul MacNeil and Ferris Gilli, 2004 and 2008], Grand Prize [with Billie Wilson, Carolyn Hall, and Mark Brooks, 2002], Second Prize [with Paul MacNeil and Ferris Gilli, 2001], Honorable Mention [with Mark Brooks, Christopher Herold, Paul MacNeil, Billie Wilson, and Carol O'Dell, 2005]: The Bernard Lionel Einbond Renku Competition (Haiku Society of America); Mayfly Best-of-Issue Haiga Award; The Scorpion Prize; Sakura Award, The Vancouver Cherry Blossom Festival; First Place, The Robert Frost Poetry Festival Haiku Competition; Second and Third Place, The Kusamakura Award; Third Place, The Robert Spiess Memorial Haiku Contest (2008).
+Awards and Other Honors: Some of Peggy's awards include: The Museum of Haiku Literature Award (4 times); The Haiku Calendar Contest, winners and runners-up (1999-2009); First Place, The World Haiku Festival 2000 Poetry Competition; The Heron's Nest Readers' Choice Award (2000); The Heron's Nest Poet of the Year Award (2001); Honorable Mention, The Harold G. Henderson Memorial Contest (Haiku Society of America,1980, 1986); Commended, Mildred Kanterman Merit Book Award (Haiku Society of America, 2003); Grand Prize [with Paul MacNeil and Ferris Gilli, 2004 and 2008], Grand Prize [with Billie Wilson, Carolyn Hall, and Mark Brooks, 2002], Second Prize [with Paul MacNeil and Ferris Gilli, 2001], Honorable Mention [with Mark Brooks, Christopher Herold, Paul MacNeil, Billie Wilson, and Carol O'Dell, 2005]: The Bernard Lionel Einbond Renku Competition (Haiku Society of America); Mayfly Best-of-Issue Haiga Award; The Scorpion Prize; Sakura Award, The Vancouver Cherry Blossom Festival; First Place, The Robert Frost Poetry Festival Haiku Competition; Second and Third Place, The Kusamakura Award; Third Place, The Robert Spiess Memorial Haiku Contest (2008).

 Books Published: To Hear the Rain: Selected Haiku of Peggy Lyles (Decatur, IL: Brooks Books, 2002); Thirty-Six Tones (Normal, IL: Saki Press, 1999); Still at the Edge (Oneonta, NY: Swamp Press, 1980); Red Leaves in the Air (Battle Ground, Indiana: High/Coo Press, 1979)